grange85/ahfow-database/damon-and-naomi/shows/2008/2008-06-20-damon-naomi-the-mellwood-arts-entertainment-center-louisville-ky-usa.md

 show-additional:
 ---

-Terrastock 7 runs from the 19th to the 22nd of June - Damon and Naomi will be playing on Friday 20th on the inside stage at 10:35pm
+Terrastock 7 runs from the 19th to the 22nd of June - Damon & Naomi will be playing on Friday 20th on the inside stage at 10:35pm